dart-lang/tools/pkgs/markdown/benchmark/input.md

 `test/` directory, making it easy to test your entire application at once.

-By default, tests are run in the Dart VM, but you can run them in the browser as well by passing `dart run test -p chrome path/to/test.dart`.
+By default, tests are run in the Dart VM, but you can run them in the browser as well by passing `dart test -p chrome path/to/test.dart`.
 `test` will take care of starting the browser and loading the tests, and all the results will be reported on the command line just like for VM tests.
 In fact, you can even run tests on both platforms with a single command: `dart run